Taiko Meantime with Chieko Kojima: ‘Dojoji’ Japan/UK

 A unique interpretation of the famous Japanese legend of Dojoji, melding dynamic Japanese Taiko drumming with expressive dance.

-‘Dojoji’ is a confluence of ideas and a destiny, pre-determined it would seem, for Taiko Meantime and Chieko Kojima.
+‘Dojoji’ – a gruesome yet beautiful legend of love, betrayal and revenge, was destiny, it would seem, for Taiko Meantime and Chieko Kojima.

-Returning to the UK, Mark founded Taiko Meantime in London in 2001.
+After returning to London, Mark founded Taiko Meantime in 2001.
 Performing in their own right and collaborating alongside such virtuoso musicians as Guo Yue and progressive choreographers as Henri Oguike, they’ve gained a reputation for innovation with feet firmly placed in the traditions of Japan.
 Their shows have found acclaim in front of the most demanding audiences across the globe and Japan itself, while their outreach project in the WOMAD workshop tent has been a festival highlight for several years.